About Training Packages

-Workplan is developed by IRCS and SSO
+IRC Skills Forecast & Proposed Schedule of Work is developed by IRCS and SSO

 AISC determine the National Schedule

-Business case is developed for prioritised projects
+Case for Change is developed for prioritised projects

-Business cases are submitted to the AISC for approval
+Cases for Change are submitted to the AISC for approval

 Skills Standards and qualifications are developed

-9) At the completion of the work, the SSO will prepare a case for endorsement for the training package for IRC approval.
+9) At the completion of the work, the SSO will prepare a Case for Endorsement for the training package, for IRC approval.

 Skills Standards and qualifications are endorsed

-10) Once approved by the IRC, the case for endorsement will be submitted to the department.
-The case will be assessed by the department against the work order as well as the Standards for Training Packages and Training Package Products Policy.
+10) Once approved by the IRC, the Case for Endorsement will be submitted to the Department.
+The case will be assessed by the Department against the work order as well as the Standards for Training Packages and Training Package Products Policy.
 Advice will be provided to the AISC for its consideration.

 11) The AISC approved unit of competency, skill set, or qualification is then made public on training.gov.au